 There are a few key points to explore.
-First is the popularity of piercing shops and even shopping centre kiosks that offer piercings.
-Nationwide piercing brands like Monica Vinader, Mejuri and Astrid and Miyu have elevated the studio piercing experience.
+First is the popularity of piercing shops and even mall kiosks that offer piercings.
+Nationwide piercing brands like Banter by Piercing Pagoda, Studs, Rowan, and Astrid and Miyu have elevated the studio piercing experience.
 In the world as well as online, chic "earscapes" — lobes and cartilage lined with tiny gold hoops — have become a style choice, more permanent and identifying than a cute outfit but less so than a tattoo (you can always take out your earrings and in most cases you're left with an imperceptible pinprick).

-Being that piercings are very fun and low-commitment, we thought this autumn a great time to explore what's been trending.
-Because with the change of season, there's the familiar itch for a style switch up.
+Being that piercings are very fun and low-commitment, we thought this fall a great time to explore what's been trending.
+Because with the change of season, there's the familiar itch for a new hole to style.

 Asymmetrical ear stacks

-Robinson touts the asymmetrical ear stack as a popular trend: purposefully different piercings on each ear.
+Banter by Piercing Pagoda actually has a new mobile studio called a Banter Bus, where the brand's expert piercers and ear "stylers" pop up in different cities.
+Across cities, though, the top trend is what Robinson calls the asymmetrical ear stack.
+Basically it's purposefully different piercings on each ear.
 "For example, a constellation of three piercings or a snake bite — two piercings right next to each other — on one ear, and four or five that line up on the other," explains Robinson.
 "From a celebrity and trend perspective and from our customers, asymmetrical ear stacks are the most consistent trend."

 As with the ears, nose piercings have seen increased popularity.
 "If you've had your ear piercings, it's kind of like a tattoo, it can be addicting," explains Robinson.
 "You get one or two and then you want to create an earscape.
 Then once you've done some of that, most people then think about the nose."